Back

 Share this post

-Phishing is a serious problem for companies of all sizes and all sectors.
-But by using phishing simulation exercises, an organisation can take control of this insidious threat.
+Phishing is a serious problem for companies of all sizes and sectors.
+But what is a phishing simulation?
+A phishing simulation is a training exercise designed to educate employees about phishing attacks by mimicking real-life scenarios.
+By utilising these simulated phishing exercises, an organisation can take control of this insidious threat, enhancing its ability to identify and respond to phishing attempts effectively.

 Cybercriminals love to phish employees to steal credentials and data, and infect companies with ransomware.
 The Anti-Phishing Working Group’s (APWG) Phishing Activity Trends Report shows that phishing hit an all-time high in Q2 of 2022.
 Additionally, these attacks showed a 7% increase in credential theft against enterprise employees.